objektwerks/python/README.md

 Warning
 -------
 >Using pydantic and fastapi is highly problematic.

-Installs work.
+>Installs work.
 Yet imports don't always work.
 Yet scripts work!

 >Mypy and Pylance might be part of the problem.
 Because pip3 install and upgrade of dependencies works!

->In general, python project management is highly unstable.
-Python needs a proper build tool!
+>Python project management is a nightmare.
+Python needs a proper build-package management tool!

 Development
 -----------